Nicklas Shipnoski

-Nicklas Shipnoski (born 1 January 1998) is a German professional footballer who plays as a forward for club Waldhof Mannheim.
+Nicklas Shipnoski (born 1 January 1998) is a German professional footballer who plays as a forward for 1.
+FC Kaiserslautern II.

 Club career

 On 3 July 2023, Shipnoski signed with Arminia Bielefeld.

 On 12 June 2024, Shipnoski moved to Waldhof Mannheim.
+On 16 January 2026, his contract with Waldhof Mannheim was mutually terminated.

 International career

 Shipnoski has represented Germany at U18, U19, and U20 levels.